anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our lives are a sum total of the choices we have made.
+Quote: It is a common experience that a problem difficult at night is resolved in the morning after the committee of sleep has worked on it.

-By: Wayne Dyer
+By: John Steinbeck